drhinternet/greenarrow-api/studio/special_sending_rules_examples.markdown

 * campaigns that don't use this SSR
 * autoresponders

+This rule requires that a Redis server be running at `127.0.0.1:6379`, which is its default configuration.

 ```php
 # We want "today" to be in the "America/Chicago" time zone.
 See a full list of
 # available time zones in PHP here: